panaversity/learn-applied-generative-ai-fundamentals/02b_tsmc/readme.md

-# Taiwan Semiconductor Manufacturing Company Limited (TSMC)
+# Taiwan Semiconductor Manufacturing Company Limited (TSMC): The Best AI Semiconductor Company

 TSMC stands for Taiwan Semiconductor Manufacturing Company.
 It is one of the largest and most advanced semiconductor foundries in the world.
 Here are some key points about TSMC: